 Have you heard about 4-player round air hockey tables?
 We have a whole guide section dedicated to them!
 Check it out by clicking here.

-The price of an air hockey table can depend on many factors, with size being one of the most important.
+The price of a table can depend on many factors, with air hockey table dimensions being one of the most important.
 But if you’re willing to give up the space in your home that a traditional air hockey table requires, then you and your family can enjoy a game table that can offer the type of arcade experience you love.

 As you can see, there should be a lot of thought put into buying a new arcade table.
 You have to have the perfect spot to put it and enough room that will allow players to move around comfortably.
 If a full-sized arcade style air hockey table just isn’t in the cards for you, then opt for a kid’s size model.
 These tables will still allow you to enjoy a fun game in the comfort of your home, and they offer a design that won’t take up much space.
 Kid-style air hockey tables are perfect for families in search of a table that’s very beginner friendly and one that won’t hit your wallet too hard.